akash0697/Life_Science_Insurance/README.md

 # Life_Science_Insurance
 The dataset belongs to a leading life insurance company.
-The company wantsto predict the bonus for  its agents so that it may design appropriate engagement activity for their high performing agents and up-skill programs for low performing agents.
+The company wants to predict the bonus for  its agents so that it may design appropriate engagement activity for their high performing agents and up-skill programs for low performing agents.

 ## Overview
 This project focuses on analyzing and predicting agent bonuses for a leading life insurance company.
 By leveraging data analytics and predictive modeling, the project aims to improve agent incentivization, enhance performance, and optimize business outcomes.